SamyT-code/Natural-Language-Processing/CSI4107A - Assignment 1 - Information Retrieval System.md

 #### Program Execution
 ---
 To execute the program, download the assignment zip folder, unzip the folder and open the unzipped file where ever you unzipped it.
-Open a Terminal (on Linux or Mac) ot Command Prompt (windows) within the unzipped assignment folder.
+Open a Terminal (on Linux or Mac) or Command Prompt (Windows) within the unzipped assignment folder.
 Run the following command (can use `py` or `python` as the launcher option) in Terminal/Command Prompt:
 ```bash
 python main.py
 ```